Updated May 25, 2023

 Here are some of the interesting facts about the Taj Mahal, India:

-- Many people assumed Shah Jahan intended to raise the monument on the opposite side because construction on a black marble duplicate had already begun when Aurangzeb imprisoned his father.
+- Many assumed Shah Jahan intended to raise the monument on the opposite side because construction on a black marble duplicate had already begun when Aurangzeb imprisoned his father.
 Extensive excavations were out at Mehtab Bagh, but no trace of such a structure could state.

 - The Taj has adorned with about 28 rare and semi-precious stones from various Indian locations.
 In addition, other places in India and Asia were also used to import materials for the Taj Mahal, India.